 Self-employed professionals: Temporary Bridging Measure for Self-Employed Professionals (Tozo)

 When self-employed professionals run into financial difficulties in normal circumstances, they can make use of the Decree on Assistance to the Self-Employed (‘Besluit bijstandsverlening zelfstandigen’ – Bbz).
-The National Government has created a similar measure — but with less conditions — for the coronavirus crisis: the Temporary Bridging Measure for Self-Employed Professionals (Tozo).
-The scheme is executed by local municipalities and application for the scheme can be submitted until 1 October 2020.
+The National Government has created a similar measure — but with less conditions — for the coronavirus crisis: The Temporary Bridging Measure for Self-Employed Professionals (Tozo).
+The scheme is implemented by local municipalities.
+Following Tozo 1 and Tozo, Tozo 3 was launched on 1 October 2020.

-Tozo allows you a maximum of three months of income support up to the minimum social income.
-From 1 June onward, the income of your partner is factored into the means test.
 Self-employed professionals can also apply for a loan for operating capital if they are confronted with liquidity issues.
-The load for operating capital can amount to a maximum of 10,157 euros with 2 percent interest.
+The loan for Tozo 1, 2 and 3 combined is limited to a maximum of 10,157 euros with 2 percent interest.
 The maximum duration of the loan is three years.
 Repayment is not required until January 2021.

 Click on your municipality for more information (in Dutch) regarding Tozo:

 To provide incentive for businesses to keep on innovating during the coronavirus crisis, the cabinet has introduced the BIK (‘Baangerelateerde investeringskorting’ in Dutch).
 Four billion euros has been made available for this temporary measure.
 The BIK allows businesses to offset the costs of investments against wage taxes.
 This ensures that the same investment benefits all businesses equally, and not just those that are making a profit.